salesforcecli/plugin-packaging/messages/bundle_version_report.md

 Retrieve details about a package bundle version in the Dev Hub org.

-# description

-Use this command to retrieve detailed information about a package bundle version, including its bundle information, version details, and ancestor information if available.

 # examples

-- Retrieve details about the package bundle version with the specified ID from your default Dev Hub org:
+Retrieve details about the package bundle version; uses the Dev Hub org with the username devhub@example.com:

-  <%= config.bin %> <%= command.id %> --bundle-version 0Ho0x0000000000000

-- Retrieve details about the package bundle version with verbose output:

-  <%= config.bin %> <%= command.id %> --bundle-version 0Ho0x0000000000000 --verbose
+sf package bundle version report --bundle-version "Your bundle version name or ID" --target-dev-hub devhub@example.com

-# flags.bundleVersion.summary
+# flags.bundle-version.summary

 ID of the package bundle version to retrieve details for.